hypercore-one/incubator/docs/kind-3000-pillar-registration.md

  Note: This tag is informational and MAY be omitted.
 Clients MUST NOT enforce uniqueness or rely on it for identity, deduplication, or record selection.
 For a verified name, resolve it from the on-chain name assigned to the address in the `i` tag in the Zenon Network; if it matches the tag value you MAY display a verified indicator.

-### `sequence`
+### `event_number`
  A sequential integer (as a string) used for versioning.
-When multiple registration events exist for the same Pillar, the one with the highest `sequence` is considered the most recent.
+When multiple registration events exist for the same Pillar, the one with the highest `event_number` is considered the most recent.
 Events with a lower number MUST be ignored.

-Example: `["sequence", "1"]`
+Example: `["event_number", "1"]`

 ### `pillar_pubkey`
 The Pillar's Ed25519 registered public key on Zenon Network.
 This key is used to verify `pillar_sig`.